francomascareloai/aurum-core/README.md

 ## Custom work (indicators / automation)

+## Contact (preferred: Telegram)

+- **Telegram (preferred):** check my Telegram in my GitHub profile / contact details.
+- **Repo requests:** please open a GitHub Issue using the templates (recommended so requirements stay written).
+- **Private / commercial:** for custom development, partnerships, or investor conversations, reach out on Telegram.

+Notes:

+- I don’t provide real-time support; async is best.
+- No promises of profitability; discussions focus on engineering, risk, and testability.

 From time to time, I also take on **custom development** (paid/private) such as:

 - MQL5 indicators tailored to your workflow